Weekly/Monthly Groups and Activities

 Sunday 9:30am Mass - Hymns & Music

-Fourth Sunday in Advent (Year C)
+Third Sunday in Ordinary Time (Year C)

 Sung: 518, Kyrie; 529, Gloria; Psalm; Alleluia; 570, Sanctus; Eucharistic Prayer Acclamation; 591, Agnus Dei